-The highland village in Akhmeta Municipality, Bochorna lies at 2,345 meters (7,694 ft) above sea level, making it among the highest inhabited areas in Europe.
+A highland village in Akhmeta Municipality, Bochorna lies 7,694ft (2,345m) above sea level, placing it among the highest inhabited areas in Europe.

-The village of Dartlo is wrapped into the mountains and looks like a fairytale setting near the Alazani river that flows below it.
-Dartlo might be a small village, but there are plenty of homestays and a cafe to have a drink or lunch with splendid views of the surrounding area.
+The village of Dartlo is wrapped in the mountains and makes for a fairytale setting, with the Alazani river flowing just below.
+Dartlo might be a small village, but there are plenty of homestays and a cafe for lunch and a drink with wonderful views of the surrounding area.

-Racha region is one of the most interesting wine regions of Georgia.
-It might not have the beauty of Tusheti, Khevsureti or Svaneti but it’s still worth visiting.
-The climate here is perfect for grapes, making Ambrolauri a great stopover for wine lovers and enthusiasts.
+Racha is one of the most interesting wine regions of Georgia.
+It might not have the beauty of Tusheti, Khevsureti or Svaneti, but it’s still worth visiting.
+The climate here is perfect for grapes, making Ambrolauri a great stopover for wine lovers.

-A UNESCO World Heritage Site, Ushguli is the most remote area of Upper Svaneti.
-Known for being the highest continually inhabited village in Europe, Ushguli offers breathtaking views of Shkhara, the highest peak of the country and medieval defense towers that are slowly crumbling.
+A Unesco World Heritage Site, Ushguli is the most remote area of Upper Svaneti.
+Known for being the highest continually inhabited village in Europe, Ushguli offers breathtaking views of Shkhara – the highest peak in the country – and medieval defence towers that are slowly crumbling.

 Ready for Georgia’s rural highlights?
 The country has even more to offer elsewhere.
 Head for the capital with our recommendations of what to do and see in Tbilisi, have a look at the country’s biggest attractions and book your visit to Georgia with Culture Trip.